 - When the test is complete, click the XML tab.

-To remove an automapped mailbox from Outlook, you can use one of the following options:
+To remove an automapped mailbox from Outlook, use one of the following options:

 - Remove your Full Access permissions from the mailbox.
 This is a good option if you no longer require access to the shared mailbox.